Skip to content

 Getting Started

-Welcome to Flux!
-This guide will walk you through installing the framework and building your very first declarative, reactive UI component in Roblox.
+This guide walks you through installing Flux and building your first declarative, reactive UI component in Roblox.

-If you haven't yet read about the core philosophy of the framework, we highly recommend checking out the What is Flux? page first to familiarise yourself with how Flux differs from traditional Luau UI libraries.
+If you haven't read about how Flux works yet, start with the What is Flux? page to see how it differs from traditional Luau UI libraries.

 Installation